rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 EOF
 ```

-* Create (in the Hub)` auto-import-secret.yaml` secret defining the the token and server from first ROSA cluster
+* Create (in the Hub) `auto-import-secret.yaml` secret defining the token and server from the first ROSA cluster

 ```sh
 cat << EOF | kubectl apply -f -